T1Amoo/LeggedLabDeploy/README.md

 #### 4.4 Exit control

-In motion control mode, press the `select` button on the remote control, the robot will enter the damping mode and fall down, and the program will exit.
+Press the `select` at any time, the robot will enter the damping mode and fall down, and the program will exit.
 Or use `ctrl+c` in the terminal to close the program.

 ## Citation